 - recorded as both eligible for FSM in the last 6 years and as being looked after (or as having left local-authority care)

 Schools are given a Pupil Premium grant of £300 for:

 Pupils in year groups reception to year 6 recorded as Ever 6 Service Child or in receipt of a child pension from the Ministry of Defence.

-The PDF document below details the Action Plan and spending for our Pupil Premium children for 2016-17.
-The next review is due in October 2017.
+The PDF document below details the interim Action Plan and spending for our Pupil Premium children for 2018-21.
+This is currently under review and will be issued shortly.